Team-A-SOFT2020/Accomodation-dot-com/CONTRACT.md

 There are different types of rooms which are attached to “Hotel”(s).
 They are all a part of a “HotelChain” identified by a “threeLetterCode” (a combination of Country code and three letters derived from “Hotel” name).
 “TravelAgency” and “Employee” are displayed and greyed out for future implementation.

-This model describes a booking system in which a ”Guest” can book one or multiple vacant rooms with 1 or multiple nr of guests.
-There are different types of “Room”(s) which are attached to “Hotel”(s).
-They are all a part of a “HotelChain” identified by a “threeLetterCode” (a combination of Country code and three letters derived from “Hotel” name).
-“TravelAgency” and “Employee” are displayed and greyed out for future implementation.